asadprodhan/blastdbbuilder/README.md

 <br />

+Reliable sequence-based diagnostics depend on a high-quality, relevant reference database—without it, even the best tools can give misleading results.

+In diagnostic workflows, a BLASTn database provides the reference against which query sequences are compared to identify pathogens or assign taxonomy.
+The quality and composition of the database directly affect accuracy.

+Public databases, while comprehensive, often contain redundant sequences, low-quality entries, and irrelevant taxa, which can cause duplicate IDs, slower searches, and ambiguous results.

+A customized BLASTn database solves these issues by including only relevant sequences, removing duplicates, and ensuring faster searches, and reproducible results.

 This repository demonstrates how to build a BLAST nucleotide database from very large FASTA files using **NCBI BLAST+** inside a **Singularity container**.
 It also covers common errors and best practices when creating custom databases.

 ---